SYMBOLS

 If milk is present in food, a closer look is necessary.
 This is because lactose can be broken down by long ripening processes (e.g. in certain types of cheese), but can also be converted by enzymes.
 This is how the lactose-free yoghurts, milk, cream or cheese offered on the market are produced.

-• Adduct iodine
+- Adduct iodine

-• For many years, salt iodization was a standard in the food industry.
+Products to which no iodine is added (e.g. over iodized salt) - For many years, salt iodization was a standard in the food industry.
 Some industrially manufactured products were also directly added to iodine.

 Nevertheless, there are consumers who want to do without added iodine in food or have to do without it for health reasons (e.g. thyroid diseases).